Homepage

 tmux attach

-To reattach to a specific session (replace 0
+To reattach to a specific session (replace 0 with the session number):

 tmux attach -t 0